Emilie Trice is an artist, writer and curator specializing in contemporary visual culture.

 Emilie works with text, video, found objects and digital processes to make art that critiques patriarchal systems.
-Her artwork has been exhibited in Berlin and Aspen and has received press from outlets including Germany's Tagesspiegel newspaper, Time Out Berlin and The Aspen Times.
+Her artwork has been exhibited in Berlin, Aspen and Denver and has received press from outlets including Germany's Tagesspiegel newspaper, Time Out Berlin and The Aspen Times.

 As a writer and translator (DE>EN), Emilie has published over 60 articles and reviews.
+An essay she wrote on the work of artist/musician Ted Riederer was sealed in a time capsule in the walls of the new gallery at the Brooklyn Academy of Music in July 2019, to be opened in 100 years.
 Her writing has appeared online for The New York Times, The Paris Review, on artnet.com, artforum.com and in numerous magazines such as Damn Mag (Brussels), Sleek Mag (Berlin) and SOMA (San Francisco).
 For a list of academic mentions and citations, please click here.

 As a curator, Emilie specializes in large-scale installations in alternative venues.
 In 2014, Emilie co-curated "On Love and Other Teachers," a show of young Kazakh artists, in a parking garage underneath the center square of Almaty, Kazakhstan as part of ARTBAT Fest.
 In 2016, Emilie co-curated the conference "New Media," in collaboration with The Art Newspaper for the ViennaContemporary art fair.
 Her exhibitions have been featured in Modern Painters, Harpers Bazaar Art Arabia, The National (Dubai), on artnet.com, artforum.com and Dazed Digital (UK), among others.